mlibrary/bag-courier/README.md

 execute processes from this project either with Ruby directly on your machine or by using the provided Docker artifacts.
 The following sections cover each approach.

+Note that the project can use a MariaDB database to store records about its runs.
+The recommended approach is to use the `database` service (defined in [`docker-compose.yml`](/docker-compose.yml) with the Docker approach described below.
+However, it is possible -- though not explicitly supported -- to use a MariaDB or MySQL database from a server running on your local machine or elsewhere.
+The following sections will assume you are not using a database with Ruby alone.

 ### Ruby

 #### Installation